 Allergens and gluten sources must be declared on the label of all prepackaged food products[ix].

 Keeping allergens out of Little Northern Bakehouse products is a top priority.
-We adhere to the most stringent standards per Canada’s Food and Drugs Act and the Safe Foods for Canadians Act[x] and the USA’s Food Allergen Labeling and Consumer Protection Act of 2004[xi].
+We adhere to the most stringent standards per Canada’s Food and Drugs Act, the Safe Foods for Canadians Act[x] and the USA’s Food Allergen Labeling and Consumer Protection Act of 2004[xi].
 Our comprehensive allergen control program segregates ingredients, and we follow strict handling, processing and cleaning protocols—including testing for allergens.
 Our products are verified gluten-free by third party testing and certification, ensuring they’re always below the 20ppm gluten standard for gluten-free products in both countries.

 You’ll also find Peanut-Free and Gluten-Free Certification logos on all Little Northern Bakehouse packages, because we know managing severe food allergies calls for vigilance.
 Our certifications are part of how we help make our products safe for everyone.